MIC-DKFZ/nnDetection/README.md

 </details>

 <details close>
-<summary>Mask RCNN and 2D Datasets</summary>
+<summary>Mask RCNN and 2D Data sets</summary>
 <br>
-2D datasets and Mask R-CNN are not supported in the first release.
+2D data sets and Mask R-CNN are not supported in the first release.
 We hope to provide these sometime in the future.
 </details>